Serbianisation: Kosovo

 The attempt at the Serbianisation of Kosovo and Albanian reaction toward resisting those efforts has been a factor contributing to conflict among Albanians and the Serbs.
 The region was strategically important for the state and its security with the local Albanian population deemed as "unreliable".
 Kosovo from the early twentieth century was exposed to the politics of Serbianisation through violence and administrative measures such as replacing Albanians with another population.
 In the aftermath of the First World War Serbian control over Kosovo was restored and the Kingdom attempting to counteract Albanian separatism pursued a policy to alter the national and religious demographics of Kosovo and to Serbianise the area.
 The government implemented policies such as the Agrarian Reform.
 It was a settlement plan to encourage Serb and Montenegrin settlers from other parts of Yugoslavia to resettle in Kosovo through preferential treatment of financial and land incentives to strengthen the Slavic element.
 The process involved the construction of new settlements in Kosovo and due to serbianisation efforts some were named Lazarevo, Obilić, Miloševo after heroes from Serbian epic poetry.
 Other places such as Ferizović (Alb: Ferizaj) had their name changed to Uroševac.

 Albanian land was illegally confiscated and often through expropriations, whereas Serb settlers gained possession of prime land.
 The Albanian population was encouraged to leave the region, as they were perceived to be immigrants in need of repatriation to either Turkey, Albania or expected to assimilate within Yugoslavia.
 The state closed Albanian schools in 1918 as part of its efforts toward Serbianising the local Albanian population.
-Between 1918 and 1923, as a result of state policies 30,000 and 40,000 mainly Muslim Albanians migrated to the Turkish regions of Izmir and Anatolia.
+Between 1918 and 1923, as a result of state policies 30,000 and 40,000 mainly Muslim Albanians migrated to the Turkish regions of İzmir and Anatolia.
 Albanian historians state that during the whole interwar period 300,000 Albanians left Yugoslavia due to duress.
 By 1931 the Serbianisation efforts had failed as Albanians still composed 63% of the Kosovan population.
 Other parts of the Serbianisation policy in Kosovo included establishing an effective government administration and refusing autonomous Albanian cultural development in the region.

-Vojvodina

-During the interwar period, the government through its policy subjected ethnic Hungarians in Vojvodina to Serbianisation.